LaserVision

 LaserVision-FAQ-Main

 A Descemet’s membrane endothelial keratoplasty (DMEK) is very similar to DSAEK, except that the implanted donor tissue does not include any stromal tissue.
-DMEK surgery is a replacement of solely endothelium and is thus a more anatomically like-for-like repair.
+DMEK surgery is a replacement of solely endothelium and is thus a more anatomically like-for-like repair. minimising risk of corneal transplant rejection.

-The front chamber of the eye will be filled with gas / air which causes a temporary reduction in vision.
+The front anterior chamber of the eye will be filled with gas / air which causes a temporary reduction in vision.
 It is not possible to see through an air bubble in the eye.
 Vision will typically be worse than before the surgery until the gas bubble is reabsorbed.
 You will be able to see light and blurred shapes.
 You will not be able to read with the operated eye.
 As the air bubble absorbs and disappears, it will move upwards (air floats on water), and one may be able to see the meniscus of the bubble as a dark curved line in your vision.
 The bubble can be seen externally if you look at the eye in the mirror.
 Once the air is above the level of the pupil, vision will begin to return.
 The air bubble will typically disappear completely 5-7 days after surgery.
 If you have had a vitrectomy in the past there can also be air that travels to the back of the eye and you may then see two bubbles.
 This will also disappear.
-Some irritation, grittiness or aching of the eye is normal after DMEK/DSAEK.
+Some irritation, grittiness or aching of the eye is normal after DMEK.
 Severe pain is unusual.
 The eye can also feel itchy.
 It is important not to rub or touch the eye.
 Follow the instructions you were given regarding medication.

 Previous Slide Next Slide